ChristineTham/christinetham.github.io/src/content/blog/2022/2022-11-29-new-shanghai.md

 ---
-author: Chris Tham
+author: christie
 title: Lunch at New Shanghai
 publishDate: 2022-11-29T13:00:00+10:00
 description: Lunch with a friend
 images:
-  - ../images/food/New Shanghai.jpeg
+  - ../../../images/food/New Shanghai.jpeg
-categories: [Food]
+categories: [food]
 tags:
   - Chinese
   - New Shanghai